-15 Fifteen women aged 40-60 (Table 1) participated in the study.
-Overall, most of the interviewees were middle-class women that belong to the Jewish secular majority group in Israel.
-Nevertheless, to allow for variability, I consciously chose to interview women participating in different branches of endurance sports, belong to a variety of training frameworks, and live in different areas across Israel.
-In addition, I used a filter criterion, which I named the "5x5 rule".
-This criterion defined the participants as women who had been practicing endurance sports for at least five years and trained at least five times a week.
-The rationale behind this criterion is that these requirements characterize endurance sports rather than performance quality.
+Fifteen women aged 40-60 (Table 1), mostly middle-class secular Israeli-Jewish women, participated in the study.
+To allow for variability, I interviewed women active in different endurance sports, belonging to a variety of training frameworks, and living in different areas across Israel.
+In addition, I used a filter criterion, which I named the "5x5 rule," defining the participants as women who had been practicing endurance sports for at least five years and trained at least five times a week.
+The rationale for this is that these requirements characterize endurance sports rather than performance quality.

-The study began with the author's personal acquaintance with two of the interviewees.
+The author personally knew two of the interviewees.
 The other participants were identified through a "snowball" method.
-The research topic was presented to them in advance, by telephone, email or Facebook messages.
-The women responded immediately and positively to the interview request and expressed great interest in the topic, often making extra-efforts to shift their schedules so as to accommodate the interview meeting.
-The location of the interview was determined according to the participant's wishes.
-At the meeting, the author introduced herself and the research, and asked for permission to record the interview, also asking them to choose a pseudonym to be used in the study.
-The fact that the author also participates in endurance sports made it easier to establish a commonality between researcher and interviewees, contributing to a relaxed atmosphere and a mutual sense of comfort.
-The resulting closeness was manifested by the fact that on a number of occasions, after the interview, several of the research participants contacted the interviewer, of their own initiative, and asked to expand or clarify certain points that arose in the conversation.
-On occasion, the author also contacted some of the participants to elicit more information; without exception, all the women responded, sending their replies via e-mail.
-Most expressed a desire to read the research study once completed.
+The research topic was presented to them in advance, by telephone, email, or Facebook messages.
+The women responded immediately and positively to the interview request and expressed great interest in the topic, often trying to shift their schedules to be available.
+The participants chose the location of the interview.
+At the meeting, the author introduced herself and the research, and asked for permission to record the interview and for the participants to choose a pseudonym.
+The fact that the author also participates in endurance sports made it easier to establish a commonality between researcher and interviewees, creating a relaxed atmosphere.
+In fact, after the interview, several of the research participants contacted the interviewer and asked to expand or clarify certain points that arose in the conversation.
+On occasion, the author also contacted some of the participants to elicit more information; all the women responded via e-mail.
+Most expressed a desire to read the study once completed.

 [Table 1 about here]

-Crossing Spaces, creating a Place: Repositioning Gender and Space Boundaries in women's endurance sports experience
+Crossing Spaces, Creating a Place: Repositioning Gender and Space Boundaries in Women's Experience of Endurance Sports

 A little woman made, the earth, the big ball to her cradle" (Dalia Rabikowitz, 1995)

-"אישה קטנה עשתה לה לערש, את כדור הארץ, הכדור הגדול" (דליה רביקוביץ, 1995)

-The most significant finding shows that while engaging in endurance sports presents women with challenges that reflect a predetermined spatial and social structure, it also offers a unique opportunity to temporarily suspend and disrupt these established norms.
+The most significant finding shows that, while endurance sports present women with challenges that reflect a predetermined spatial and social structure, they also offer a unique opportunity to temporarily suspend and disrupt these norms.
 This suspension paves the way for exploration and a renewed repositioning of oneself through the embodied practices intrinsic to this domain.
-Endurance sports practices facilitate embodied transitions, encompassing shifts from anxiety to confidence, unfamiliarity to a sense of belonging, feminine to masculine identities, and material to symbolic realms.
-This chapter will delve into a comprehensive examination of these transformations, providing detailed insights into each aspect.
+Endurance sports practices facilitate embodied transitions, encompassing shifts from anxiety to confidence, loneliness to belonging, feminine to masculine identities, and material to symbolic realms.
+This chapter will examine these transformations.

-Embodied transitions through the Material space
+Embodied Transitions through the Material space

-The best to the Air Force’
+‘The Best to the Air Force’

-The initial inquiry posed to the research participants revolved around their motivation to embark on the endurance sports journey.
+The initial question posed to the research participants dealt with their motivation to embark on the endurance sports journey.
 The responses encompassed a range of factors, including body image, self-care, health discourse, and environmental influence.